 Radio Equipment: The UHF radio system is in good condition.
 All firefighters have UHF portable radios and pagers for their safety.
 The department maintains our Low-band radio system as a back up and communications system for alerting and all communications on UHF are repeated on Low-Band.
-The public wishing to listen to us can tune their scanner to either 460.1625 or 33.96
+The public wishing to listen to us can tune their scanner to either 460.1625 or 33.96 with a PL of 127.3

 Breathing Apparatus: The breathing apparatus are fully compliant and inspected and tested yearly.
+In the future we will need to plan on replacing the carbon wrapped bottles that carry the air as they have a limited life expectancy.